cylmat/symfony-play/src/AppData/AppData.md

     * Use DoctrineRegistry to persist() and remove() Entity in Doctrine
     * Use AppEntityManagers[] to save() and delete() Entity in other DB

-- AppRepositoryRegistry:
-    * Use AppRepositoryInterface to manage all no-doctrine DB registries

 - AbstractAppRepository:
     * Inherit from ServiceEntityRepository
         - find($query) Doctrine entity